 – optional: printable cards for messages

-– The letter wraps can be printed at home, of course, however, the color will be probably be better from a copy shop.
+– The letter wraps can be printed at home, of course, however, the color may be better from a copy shop.

 – Each color set has 40 pages — all letters, numbers and a few punctuation marks.
 Printing them all gets a bit spendy.
 To save time, money and paper, take a few moments to plan out a phrase or two and the colors you’d like and print only those.